craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/Things Aren't Right Here....md

 #### Springboard (H)
 ###### Force
-> A springboard anomaly is like a blade of air - if you are lucky, and hit by the flat end, you may fly into the air, if you are not, and hit the sharp end, you will be two parts of a whole corpse.
+> A springboard anomaly is like a blade of air - if you are lucky, and hit by the flat end, you may simply be knocked about.
+If you are not, and you hit the sharp end, you will be two parts of a whole corpse.

 The springboard anomaly is a 10' diameter circle.
 When the springboard is activated, creatures within the circle must succeed on a DC 19 Dexterity Saving Throw, or be pushed 5' in a random direction.
 If they fail by 5 or more, they additionally take 4d10 slashing damage.